TheFirst05/WFRP4e-macro-and-scripts/README.md

 ## Check Bleeding and Poisoned
 Checks if selected NPC tokens fall unconscious or not if they are bleeding and on 0 wounds (checks for Poisoned as well, since we homebrewed it that way).
 ## Assess Macro
 Requires Group Advantage and the GM's Toolkit module.
-Automatically rolls intuition and increases advantage by the correct amount on a success.
+Automatically rolls intuition and increases advantage by the correct amount on a success. (doesn't increase over 10).